DeepLearningDTU/02456-deep-learning/AWS-setup/readme.md

 Now we will connect to the actual server through `ssh`.

     cd <path to .pem file>
-    ssh -i "p2-xlarge.pem" icarus@<publicDNS>
+    ssh -i p2-xlarge.pem icarus@<publicDNS>
     Are you sure you want to continue connecting (yes/no)? yes icarus@<...>'s password: changetheworld

 We are now connected to the server.
+If you wish to disconnect from the server, and get you Bash terminal back type `exit`.
 Start the exercises by:

     cd 02456-deep-learning/
     jupyter notebook

-We have now started a jupyter server, and are hosting it via the AWS server.
+We have now started a jupyter server, which is hosted via the AWS server.
 View the exercises by opening your browser, and navigate to

     https://<publicIP>:8888